StefaniaBussu/StefaniaBussu/README.md

 - 👋 Hi, I’m @StefaniaBussu
 - 📚 I’m interested in learning more
-- 🌱 I’m currently learning studying web development 👩‍💻
+- 🌱 I’m currently learning web development 👩‍💻
 - 📩 How to reach me: www.linkedin.com/in/stefaniabussu